Chris Skinner Memorial Law Essay Competition

 Chris Skinner was nplaw’s Practice Director and sadly died in February 2017.
 Chris lived and worked in Norfolk for most of his career and made an outstanding contribution to local communities as an exceptional lawyer.
 He was passionate about nurturing the legal talents of the next generation and keen on helping young people interested in the law into employment.

-nplaw, the legal practice he helped to establish, has decided to establish a law essay writing competition in memory of Chris.
+nplaw, the legal practice he helped to establish, has established an annual law essay writing competition in memory of Chris.

-There is a £100 cash prize for the winner together with the opportunity to undertake a week of work experience at nplaw during the summer of 2018.
+There is a £75 cash prize for the winner together with the opportunity to undertake three days’ work experience at nplaw during the summer of 2019.

 Although there can only be one winner, we will also award “highly commended” certificates to those whose entry is judged to be good.